-II: Various positions on a football team, generalship and field tactics, and systems of offensive and defensive football.
+Study of the rules, theory, and practice for fundamentals and equipment; various positions on a football team, generalship and field tactics; systems of offensive and defensive football.
 Deposit.

 128. Wrestling.
 1(0-3); I. Mr. Patterson.

 Rules, and the method of attack and defense in catch-as-catch-can wrestling; theories of wrestling, and wrestling psychology.
 Deposit.